Thinking about dropping out?

-It’s okay to quit something when it’s not working for you, but before you make a big decision, there are a few things you should consider.
+It’s okay to quit something when it’s not working for you, but before you make a big decision about dropping out of school, there are a few things you should consider.

 This can help if: